When you use Facebook ads to generate leads, one of the first things that Facebook asks you is ‘What is your marketing objective?’

 What is the best Facebook Ads campaign objective?

 The best Facebook ads campaign objective all depends on the goal of your Facebook ad campaign.
 If your goal is to get leads, appointments and clients with Facebook ads, then there are three main FB ad campaign objectives you want to pay attention to:

 - Traffic FB ads objective

 Let’s compare all three and see which is best for lead generation.

 What is the Traffic Facebook ads campaign objective?

 The Traffic Facebook ads campaign objective will optimize your Facebook ad campaign to get the most amount of clicks and visitors to your landing page.

 Can the Traffic Facebook ads campaign objective generate leads?

 Although the Facebook ads traffic campaign objective can generate leads, it doesn’t give you the most amount of leads.

-This is because the Facebook ads algorithm is not optimizing your ads for getting the most amount of leads.
-If you use this objective, it will optimize your ads for getting the most amount of traffic.
+This is because the Facebook ads algorithm is not optimizing your ads to get the most amount of leads.
+If you use this objective, it will optimize your ads to get the most amount of traffic.